acts-project/acts/docs/examples/full_chain_odd.md

 Our first simulation step is the particle gun.
 It spawns particles and their initial parameters, like position and momentum, inside our detecor.

-In our simple example we generate a single muon with random charge (e.g. muon or anti-muon) with 1-10 GeV with uniform pseudorapidity from -3 to 3.
+In our simple example we generate a single muon with random charge (i.e. muon or anti-muon) with 1-10 GeV with uniform pseudorapidity from -3 to 3.

 Relativistic muons are hardly deflected in the detector and will keep most of their energy which makes them almost ideal for track reconstruction.